Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Numerical Experiments

 \section{Numerical Experiments}

-We conclude the analysis by presenting simple numerical experiments that corroborate our theoretical findings: for targets given by truncations of an infinite-dimensional Gaussian-mixture law, multimodal sampling via preconditioned ALD can be made dimension-robust.
-We estimate the empirical $\mathrm{KL}$ divergence between the truncated target $\rho_\star^d$ and the ALD output law $\rho_T^{\mathrm{ALD},d}$ as the dimension increases, and we compare the regimes discussed throughout the paper.
-Our goal is twofold: to highlight the impact of design choices that are intrinsic to the infinite-dimensional setting, and to illustrate the role of the preconditioner in ensuring stability under score error.
-Implementation and further details are provided in Appendix~\ref{app:numerics-details}.
+We now illustrate the dimension-uniform stability of ALD predicted by the theory.
+We consider successive finite-dimensional truncations of an infinite-dimensional Gaussian-mixture target and compare spectral choices of the smoothing covariance and preconditioner that either satisfy or violate the conditions above.
+The infinite-dimensional target and spectral sequences are fixed, while the ALD runs are performed on their finite-dimensional truncations.
+Specifically, we estimate the empirical $\mathrm{KL}$ divergence between the target $\rho_\star^d$ and the ALD output law $\rho_T^{\mathrm{ALD},d}$ as the dimension increases.
+The experiments have two purposes: to highlight the impact of spectral design choices intrinsic to the infinite-dimensional setting, and to illustrate the role of the preconditioner in ensuring stability under score mismatch.
+Implementation details are provided in Appendix~\ref{app:numerics-details}.